 Natural Science and Mathematics

-In order for a GRCC course to be designated as Natural Sciences and Mathematics, it must be specifically aligned with at least four of the outcomes listed below.
+In order for a GRCC course to be designated as Natural Sciences, it must be specifically aligned with at least four of the outcomes listed below.

 - Adapt and evaluate processes to find solutions to multi-step or multi-component problems.